 Rachel Slaybaugh: The future of nuclear

-Nuclear energy could be part of effective strategy to combat climate change.
+Nuclear energy could be part of an effective strategy to combat climate change.
 Its ability to produce electricity on a massive scale with minimal emissions is why the United Nations International Panel on Climate Change recommends doubling the world’s nuclear capacity by 2050.
 But before these benefits can be realized, the entire industry needs an overhaul —including how nuclear reactors are designed, financed and built; how regulatory structures and energy markets are constructed; and how the new nuclear workforce is trained.

 Rachel Slaybaugh, professor of nuclear engineering, is at the forefront of this work.
 In 2016, she launched the first Nuclear Innovation Boot Camp at UC Berkeley to inspire students and professionals from around the globe to innovate in nuclear energy.
 Since then, the two-week boot camp has grown into an annual event focused on nuclear engineering startups.